-A later hadial distance from each pixel in the preselected area was calculated, see the detailed scheme in Fig. S1.
-Publishing cedure was repeated for all possible radii, from a minimal to a maximal one.
+The video files reveal bright circles surrounding the vacuoles.
+First, the edge-detection algorithm was used to find the edges of frames of the static-motion videos.
+To detect the positions of vacuole "circles," in the binary-image file, a Hough transformation was implemented.
+To refine the obtained position, a region of pixels around a possible center position was set.
+To compute the radius of the bright circle (vacuole), the mean intensity of pixels at each radial distance from each pixel in the preselected area was calculated; see the scheme in Fig. 11 in the Appendix.
+This procedure was repeated for all possible radii, from a minimal to a maximal one.
 The refined position of the vacuole center was then chosen as the pixel in the image which yields the highest intensity value.
-The respective radius was set as the vacuole radius; at each time step the center positions and radii of all the vacuoles were stored in the data set, see Fig. S2.
-Manual confirmation of the detected vacuoles was obtained by saving the data into a xml-file which is readable in Matlab with the help of MaMut and ImageJ plug-ins.
+The respective radius was set as the vacuole radius; at each time step, the center positions and radii of all the vacuoles were stored in the data set; see Fig. 12 in the Appendix.
+Manual confirmation of the detected vacuoles was obtained by saving the data into an xml-file readable in Matlab with the help of MaMut and ImageJ plug-ins.

-Experimental SPT tracks of vacuoles were analyzed using the msdanalyzer procedure (Matlab), see Refs..
-Vacuole trajectories shorter than $T{\min} \approx 60$ frames were discarded from the analysis and the maximal trace length was $T{\max} \approx 27700$ frames.
-Automatically-determined trajectories were controlled manually for consistency and continuity.
-Adjusting the center positions of vacuoles we define their time-local radii (at a point of highest intensity).

-The video files of tracked vacuoles-speed up $100 \times$ as well as in real time-can be found in the Supplementary Material (each video has a counter in the corner (h:min:sec)).
+Experimental SPT tracks of vacuoles were analyzed using the $\[Msdanalyzer\]$ procedure (Matlab); see Refs.
+22, 36, and 37.
+Vacuole trajectories shorter than $T{\min} \approx 60$ frames were discarded from the analysis, and the maximal trace length was $T{\max} \approx 27700$ frames.
+Automatically determined trajectories were controlled manually for consistency and continuity.
+Adjusting the center positions of vacuoles, we define their time-local radii (at a point of highest intensity).
+The video files of tracked vacuoles-speed up 100× as well as in real time-can be found in the supplementary material [each video has a counter in the corner (h:min:s)].
 They show the formation of protrusions on the leading edge of the AC cells.
-For amoebae cells #1, 2, 3, 4 we record $N_1 = 144$ , $N_2 = 18$ , $N_3 = 14$ , and $N_4 = 205$ vacuole trajectories.
+For amoebae cells #1, 2, 3, and 4, we record $N_1 = 144$ , $N_2 = 18$ , $N_3 = 14$ , and $N_4 = 205$ vacuole trajectories, respectively.
 The center of the view-field and the center-of-area of amoebae superimpose in the image and in video files.

-The uncertainty in determining the amoeba and vacuole positions is a couple of pixels of the microscopy image, with 1 pixel $\approx 0.106 \ \mu$ m.
+The uncertainty in determining the amoeba and vacuole positions is a couple of pixels of the microscopy image, with 1 pixel $\approx$ 0.106 $\mu$ m.
 The tracked AC cells are often ellipsoids but display large shape variations.
-In moving AC cells the vacuoles are observed in the SPT experiments in almost one horizontal plane.
+In moving AC cells, the vacuoles are observed in the SPT experiments in almost one horizontal plane.
 Therefore, the SPT experiments of vacuole motion effectively take place in two dimensions.
-The center of a vacuole is assigned to the center of a pixel and vacuole motion is recorded in multiples of the pixel width.
-We observe that some (especially small) vacuoles disappear from the viewfield in the focal plane (i.a., because of vacuole overlap).
-The diffusive properties of vacuoles are examined in the center-of-area frame of respective AC cells. ‡
+The center of a vacuole is assigned to the center of a pixel, and vacuole motion is recorded in multiples of the pixel width.
+We observe that some (especially small) vacuoles disappear from the view-field in the focal plane (i.e., because of vacuole overlap).
+The diffusive properties of vacuoles are examined in the center-of-area frame of respective AC cells.